dome9/Python_API_SDK/README.md

 ### ** Method setCloudSecurityGroupsProtectionModeInRegion

-Task: set protection mode for all security groups in spesific region
+Task: set protection mode for all security groups in specific region

 Params: